See discussions, stats, and author profiles for this publication at: https://www.researchgate.net/publication/26776416

 training, research and evaluation in the area of child trafficking

-United States Department of Health and Human Services &
+(United States Department of Health and Human Services &

-Administration for Children and Families, 2009c
+Administration for Children and Families, 2009c).
+These programs

 are located in cities across the United States, including Phoenix,